otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   failed or has been successful.
 - Deliver Prekey Ensembles previously stored.
 - Inform the publisher about how many Prekey Messages are stored for them.
-- Inform the retriever when there are no Prekey Ensembles (or any of its values) from an specific participant.
+- Inform the retriever when there are no complete Prekey Ensembles available for a specific participant.

 The Prekey Server expects to only receive messages on the same network authenticated clients use to exchange messages.
-This means that a message received should be from the same network the publisher is believed to have been authenticated to.
+This means that a message received should be from the same network the publisher is believed to have been authenticated with.

 Although this specification defines expected behavior from the Prekey Server (e.g., by specifying that the Client Profile, Prekey Profiles and Prekey Messages submissions should be validated by the Prekey Server), clients should not rely on this prescribed behavior, as the Prekey Server is untrusted.
 Verifications must also be performed by clients as well, even though the Prekey Server should be expected to perform them.
-Furthermore, clients working with a Prekey Server are expected to upload a new Client Profile and Prekey Profiles before they expire or when a new long-term public key has been created.
+Clients working with a Prekey Server are expected to upload a new Client Profile and Prekey Profiles before they expire or when a new long-term public key has been created.

 Note that Client Profiles, Prekey Profiles and Prekey Messages submissions to the untrusted Prekey Server have to be authenticated.
 If they are not authenticated, then malicious users can perform denial-of-service attacks.
-To preserve the deniability of the overall OTRv4 protocol, Prekey Ensemble's values should never be digitally signed.
+To preserve the deniability of the overall OTRv4 protocol, Prekey Ensembles should never be signed in a non-repudiable way.
 This specification uses a DAKEZ exchange between the publisher and the Prekey Server to fulfill this need, and preserve deniability.

 In order to correctly perform the DAKEZ with the publisher, the untrusted Prekey Server should be able to correctly generate ephemeral ECDH keys and long-term Ed488-EdDSA keys.

-When the Prekey Server runs out of Prekey Messages, or when it has no Client or Prekey Profiles, a "No Prekey Ensembles on Storage" message should be returned, as defined in this [section](#no-prekey-ensembles-on-storage-message).
+When the Prekey Server runs out of Prekey Messages, or when it has no Client or Prekey Profiles, a "No Prekey Ensembles in Storage" message should be returned, as defined in this [section](#no-prekey-ensembles-in-storage-message).
 In theory, it would be possible to return a "multi use" default Prekey Ensemble.
-However, the consequences to participation deniability with this technique are currently undefined and, thus, risky.
-Thus, this specification does not use this kind of fallback behavior.
-As a consequence, the OTRv4 protocol can be subject to DoS attacks by an attacker draining the Prekey Messages for another user.
-This can be partially mitigated using rate fetch limiting.
+However, the consequences to participation deniability with this technique are currently undefined and thus risky.
+For this reason, this specification does not use that kind of fallback behavior.
+As a consequence, the OTRv4 protocol can be subject to DoS attacks by an attacker draining the Prekey Ensembles for another user.
+This can be partially mitigated using fetch rate limiting.

 Notice that the Prekey Server should be able to support future versions, starting from version 4.
 This means that the Prekey Server will accept Prekey Ensembles with different versions.
-For this, the header of a Prekey Message must remain the same in future versions:
+For this reason, the header of a Prekey Message must remain the same in future versions:

 ```
 Protocol version (SHORT)